CAUTION: This story's plot is linear. If you like mysteries, then this is not for you. You were warned.

 Outside the Scarlet Devil Mansion, Meiling maintained a silent vigil.
 Even at this time of night, when Gensokyo's humans would be asleep (and thus, no risk of Marisa barging in uninvited), there was no lack of potential intruders; fairies and immature youkai alike would occasionally try to bypass the gates.
 Her track record had been good thus far, and she wanted to keep it that way.

 Still, she had her limits.
-She still needed to sleep every now and then, and the time for her to do so was fast approaching.
-She'd give it another ten minutes or so before calling it a night, she decided.
+She needed to sleep every now and then, if only to give her mind a rest, and the time for her to do so was fast approaching.
+She'd give it another ten minutes or so before taking a catnap, she decided.

 Stretching a bit, Meiling stared up at the sky... and paused.
 Her eyes weren't playing tricks on her, weren't they?
 What just... did that just... ...
 Finally, giving up, she allowed her eyes to bulge and her mouth to drop open.